TileDB-Inc/TileDB-ML/README.md

 We are already working on the following:

 * Integration of TileDB with [ONNX](https://onnx.ai/).
-* Model save/load support for other popular machine learning frameworks like XGBoost and CastBoost.
+* Model save/load support for other popular machine learning frameworks like XGBoost and CatBoost.
 * Readers from TileDB arrays to popular machine learning framework Data APIs, as mentioned above.

 Our ultimate goal is ALL machine learning data, from raw data (text, images, audio), to features (Feature Store) and models (Model Registry), represented, stored and managed